golang/proposal/design/go2draft-type-parameters.md

 inference.
 It is only tried if there is at least one type parameter whose type argument is not yet known.

+While the algorithm we describe here may seem complex, for typical concrete examples it is straightforward to see what constraint type inference will deduce.
+The description of the algorithm is followed by a couple of examples.

 We start by creating a mapping from type parameters to type arguments.
 We initialize the mapping with all type parameters whose type